gimlet-io/gimlet-documentation/src/pages/blog/whats-next-for-fluxcd-and-gimlet.md

 It’s fair to expect FluxCD, a graduated CNCF project to survive, but the coming months will bring uncertainty to the project.
 {% /highlight %}

-It’s unknown yet how the maintainers will react, and hard to assess from an outside point of view how reliant the development of the tool was exclusively on Weaveworks employees.
-Because industry giants, such as Azure, GitLab and AWS utilize Flux as the preferred gitops solution, it shouldn’t be considered as a pipedream that certain players might take measures to maintain the tool.
+It’s not known yet how maintainers will weather the uncertainty, and hard to assess how reliant the development of the tool was exclusively on Weaveworks employees.
+While 5 of the 9 [core maintainers](https://github.com/fluxcd/community/blob/main/CORE-MAINTAINERS) are now listed independent/freelancer,  industry giants such as Azure, GitLab and AWS utilize Flux as their gitops solution, the coming months will reveal what measures these players take to maintain the tool.

 It’ll all boil down to whether the giants are willing to stick with Flux for the sake of taking over maintenance, or whether they adopt other solutions, such as Argo CD.
 Or something completely new emerges.

-A recent development of the situation is that the core maintainer of Flux, Stefan Prodan was hired by **[ControlPlane](https://www.linkedin.com/feed/update/urn:li:activity:7155990780556320768/)**.
-This is really good news for the project, we like the company and the decision in general.
+A recent development is that the core maintainer of Flux, Stefan Prodan was hired by **[ControlPlane](https://www.linkedin.com/feed/update/urn:li:activity:7155990780556320768/)**.
+We believe that this step aligns well with the project's goals, and certainly a positive event in light of the grim month we are passed now.

 ## What We’ll Do